-Reyes backs Bieber pitching with homer in 4-2 Indians win
+Reyes backs Bieber with homer, Indians beat Reds 4-2

 The Indians scrounged just three hits but capitalized on six walks and an error.

 They pushed across an unearned run in the seventh against Pedro Strop after Reyes reached on shortstop Freddy Galvis’s error to start the inning.
-Reyes scored two outs later on José Ramirez’s walk.

-César Hernández beat out an infield chopper to first baseman Joey Votto to drive in the tying run.
+César Hernández beat out an infield chopper to first baseman Joey Votto to drive in the first run.
+Reyes scored the tying run on José Ramirez’s walk.

+“They kept moving the line,” Alomar said.
+“It’s important to do that to put pressure on the defense and the pitching.”

+“Not a lot of hard-hit balls,” Reds manager David Bell said.
+“Obviously, the two-run homer was well-hit, but the walks hurt us and a couple of plays we typically make.”

 Bieber (3-0) allowed a season-high five hits and two runs in 7 2/3 innings.
 He walked two with eight strikeouts.
 James Karinchak struck out Nick Castellanos to finish the eighth, and Brad Hand pitched the ninth for his third save.